Author: ULI Staff

 - Stay Connected and Engaged: Upcoming and On-Demand ULI Webinars

 Published on March 31, 2020 in COVID-19: Industry Insights

 Access lessons learned and best practices from ULI members and other industry leaders around the globe.
 Register for upcoming ULI webinars and see what is available on demand.

 - Confronting COVID-19: Social Distancing, Buildings, and Lessons from Asia

-Published on March 16, 2020 in Market Trends
+Published on March 16, 2020 in Economy, Market & Trends

 Communities around the world are racing to control the spread of the novel coronavirus and the disease that it causes, COVID-19.
 Increasingly, that means implementing aggressive social distancing measures, which can inhibit the spread of the virus and flatten the transmission curve.
 Given what is known about the virus so far, using building strategies to help slow the spread of the disease makes sense to help protect those who must work in an office or commercial setting and in multifamily settings.